-- 5. Blow air into the primary air holes on the orifice holder. - 6.
+- 5. Blow air into the primary air holes on the injector holder. - 6.
 In case any large clumps of dust have now been pushed into the burner repeat steps 3 and 4.

 Clean pilot assembly also.
-A yellow tip on the pilot flame indicates dust and dirt in the pilot assembly.
-There is a small pilot air inlet hole about 2" from where the pilot flame comes out of the pilot assembly (see Figure 51).
-With the unit off, lightly blow air through the air inlet hole.
+Additional cleaning may be needed for proper pilot operation based on use/ lack of use.
+A yellow tip on the pilot flame may indicate dust and dirt in the pilot assembly.
+There is a small pilot air inlet hole about from where the pilot flame comes out of pilot assembly (see Figure 42).
+With unit off, lightly blow air through air inlet hole.
 You may blow through a drinking straw if compressed air is not available.